American Civil War Facts

 While Union General Ambrose Burnside had his share of successes during the American Civil War, he was also responsible for several spectacular failures.
 At the Battle of Antietam in 1862, he sent large numbers of men across a narrow bridge (now called Burnside Bridge), where they were easy targets for Confederate gunners, even though the river was only waist-deep and could be easily forded.
 At Fredericksburg a few months later, he ordered a suicidal charge that left 1,284 soldiers dead.
 At Petersburg in 1864, a tunnel was dug beneath the enemy trenches and filled with explosives that were then detonated, creating a large crater.
 Burnside then ordered troops into the crater, where they were trapped and picked off by Confederates.
 Abraham Lincoln remarked on the last incident, "Only Burnside could have managed such a coup, wringing one last spectacular defeat from the jaws of victory." (source)

 During the First Battle of Bull Run, there was some confusion because the flag of the Confederacy (with seven stars and three stripes) was quite similar to that of the Union.
 The Confederacy eventually adopted a new flag, but that one was easily confused with a flag of surrender.
 Just before the collapse of the Confederacy, they finally adopted a flag that could not easily be confused with any other.
+While the Confederacy had three flags, the one that people think of today as being the "Confederate Flag", depicted at right, was never the official Confederate flag; it was the battle flag of the Confederate Army of Northern Virginia.
+This flag was considered as the flag of the Confederacy, but rejected because, being symmetrical, it could not be flown upside-down as a signal of distress.

 View more facts about: Flags